orpazavdaev/creditly-project/README.md

 - **Pagination** — Instead of returning large datasets in a single request, pagination allows data to be delivered in smaller chunks.
 This improves performance, reduces database load, and enhances user experience by only fetching what is needed at a time, especially for lists like accounts, events, or auctions.
 - **Integration logs** — These logs track all interactions with external systems such as the CRM integration layer.
 They are critical for debugging synchronization issues, monitoring data consistency between systems, and ensuring traceability of external API calls in case of failures.
 - **Districtive analytics colors** — Using visual indicators (e.g. colors for metrics or analytics values) helps highlight anomalies, trends, or important thresholds in the system.
 This improves usability by making data interpretation faster and more intuitive for end users and administrators.
-- **Absolute max session age** — – Even if a refresh token is continuously rotated and valid, enforcing a hard maximum session duration (e.g. 30 days) ensures users are periodically re-authenticated.
+- **Absolute max session age** — Even if a refresh token is continuously rotated and valid, enforcing a hard maximum session duration (e.g. 30 days) ensures users are periodically re-authenticated.
 This improves security by limiting long-term session abuse and reducing risk from compromised tokens.
 - **Role selection in registration** — Allowing users to choose their own role during registration introduces a security risk, as it could lead to privilege escalation.
 Instead, roles should be assigned by administrators to ensure proper access control and maintain the integrity of the RBAC system.
 - **Manual account eligibility approval** — After document upload or account creation, an administrator manually reviews and approves the account before it becomes active.
 This introduces a human validation step, ensuring data quality, compliance, and preventing fraudulent or incomplete accounts from being used in the system.
-- **Password expiry mechanism** — – Enforcing periodic password changes (e.g. every 30 days) increases security by limiting the lifetime of potentially compromised credentials.
+- **Password expiry mechanism** — Enforcing periodic password changes (e.g. every 30 days) increases security by limiting the lifetime of potentially compromised credentials.
 This is especially important in systems handling sensitive financial or personal data, as it reduces long-term exposure risk.
+- **Logs** - In a production system, I would extend the current basic logging into a structured and centralized logging strategy.
+This would include using structured logs (e.g. JSON format) with consistent fields such as requestId, userId, event type, and timestamps, enabling easier tracing across the system.
+Logs would be aggregated into a centralized platform (e.g. ELK stack or similar) to allow searching, monitoring, and alerting.
+I would also differentiate log levels (info, warn, error, debug) and add correlation between requests and background processes (such as event handling or CRM sync), so issues can be traced end-to-end.
+The goal is to improve observability, simplify debugging in distributed flows, and provide better visibility into system behavior under real production load.